Modern Romanticism 101 – A Guide

 Modern Romanticism (Silver Petticoat style) focuses more on “how” a story is told.
 Some of the most emotionally moving tales have dark, violent themes – though always with a clear thematic purpose – and that makes all the difference.

-When it comes to characters, we embrace all kinds (including dark characters) with numerous backgrounds and beliefs.
-But we should be clear that we don’t promote racism, bigotry, abuse, etc. When these types of characters are presented, these traits are ideally shown as a flaw.
+When it comes to characters, Modern Romanticism embraces all kinds (including dark characters) with numerous backgrounds and beliefs.
+But we should be clear that the best examples of Modern Romanticism don’t promote racism, bigotry, abuse, etc. When these types of issues are presented, they are ideally shown as a flaw within the characters they must overcome.

 The Importance of Imagination